AllenPartain/Hello/README.md

 # Hello
-Module 4 Activity: Create your github account Alternative formats
+Module 4 Activity: Create your GitHub account.
+Alternative formats I love building web apps in HTML, CSS, and PHP.
+I think it would be cool if we made a club focused on making web apps for nonprofits.